deniskyashif/fmi-lcpt/README.md

 2018/2019

-"Lambda Calculus and Proof Theory" course assignments at the Sofia University's Faculty of Mathematics and Informatics.
+"Lambda Calculus and Proof Theory" at the Sofia University's Faculty of Mathematics and Informatics.
+Solutions to some of the course assignments.